FarronF/limerick-council-meetings/meetings/2023/10/12-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 8th June 2023.md

 SPC.

-The Cathaoirleach also communicated the protocol for the SPC meeting.--- 2
+The Cathaoirleach also communicated the protocol for the SPC meeting.
+---
+2

 **Item 1: Confirm minutes from meeting held on12th** **April 2023.**